rm-hull/follow/README.md

     sudo -H pip install -U wollof

 ## TODO
 * Add -r switch which if passed, it instead converts existing timestamps in the input to relative times, such as "15m5s ago".
 * Add -f FILE argument which will read commands from the supplied file
 * Add xargs style handling to run a single command with different arguments
 * Silence traceback info when interrupting with Ctrl-C
 * Build python package ✅
 * Install as executable in `<location>/bin` ✅
 * Selectable colour palette - muted/pastel colors
 * Documentation
 * Publish to PyPi
+* Incorporate PYTHONUNBUFFERED (if necessary)

 ## License